 - The UI discounted fare for 380Express is available only through the mobile app Token Transit.
 The mobile app allows contactless transactions for university students, faculty, and staff.

 Fleet Services will continue to operate.
 Several changes have been implemented to help decrease the spread of the COVID-19 virus.

 - Each vehicle is cleaned and disinfected upon return, and high-touch surfaces (e.g., door handles, radio) are cleaned per CDC guidelines.
 When dropping off a vehicle for maintenance, the customer will take the keys with them and the Fleet Services staff will use a spare key.

 - Staff are screened at the beginning of shifts, including taking temperatures.
-Unless otherwise indicated, applicable face coverings (cloth covering, mask, face shield) must be worn by all building occupants unless they are alone in a private office.
+Unless otherwise indicated, applicable face masks (cloth mask, disposable mask, or face shield with mask) must be worn by all building occupants unless they are alone in a private office.

 - The process for interacting with customers has changed: